therajuahammad/therajuahammad/README.md

 <p>Experienced Web Developer with a demonstrated history of working in the internet and web technology.
 Contributor and developer of different projects and products.
 <br>
-<br>Skilled in JavaScript, Rest API, React, Redux, Context API, Next JS, NodeJS, PHP, WordPress.
+<br>Skilled in JavaScript, Nodsjs, React, Nextjs, Redux, Rest API, MongoDB, Styled Components, Context API, PHP, WordPress.....
 </p>

 <p>